gemerden/pycicle/README.md

 This module has 2 main purposes:

 1. Simplify the configuration of command line options for your program*,
-2. Let users of your script start the program from a GUI instead of the command line.
+2. Let users of your script start the program from a auto-generated GUI instead of the command line.

 *compared to using `argparse` or `optparse` from the standard library.

 ## Installation

-PyCicle can be easily installed with pip installed with `pip install pycicle`.
+PyCicle can be easily installed with pip using `pip install pycicle`.

 ## Example